Welcome Home Roscoe Jenkins: Plot

 The family is angered by Roscoe's arrogant behavior and Jamaal refuses to go near his father, with Roscoe Sr. reprimanding his son for his behavior.
 Unable to contain his resentment, Roscoe lashes out at his father, saying that although Clyde's father died, Roscoe feels as though he had lost his own father because of his favoritism toward Clyde, and chastises him for always crediting Clyde's accomplishments while never acknowledging any of Roscoe's success.
-Stunned by this admission, Roscoe Sr. walks away guiltily, realizing he is the reason Roscoe left all those years ago.
+Stunned by this admission, Roscoe Sr. walks away guiltily, realizing he is the reason Roscoe left and stayed away for the past years.
 Finally realizing why Roscoe resented him for all this time, Clyde admits he never wanted to take Roscoe's place, and that his competitive nature was his way of trying to fit in and be accepted by the family.
 He also admits that he sees Roscoe as his brother.
 He tries to shake Roscoe's hand, but Bianca rebuffs him, and Roscoe, ashamed of his actions, leaves with Bianca and Jamaal, but not before his mother reminds him that his family still loves him.

 Driving to the airport, Bianca proposes not inviting the family to their wedding.
 Roscoe seems to agree, upsetting Jamaal, who proudly declares himself a Jenkins.
 Bianca continues to insult the Jenkins clan, but upon arriving to the airport, Roscoe dumps her and her luggage, having seen Bianca's true colors.
 Roscoe and Jamaal return to the family home with Bianca's Pomeranian Fifi, who had pursued a relationship with the Jenkins’ over-aged Labrador Bucky.

 During the anniversary celebration, Clyde cries during his speech for Mama and Papa Jenkins, admitting how much he cares about Roscoe and the family for taking him in after losing his parents.
 Roscoe then appears, thanking the family for helping him realize his love for them, and congratulates his parents.
 Roscoe Sr. apologizes to his son for his mistreatment of him over the years, the two finally make amends, and Roscoe finally asks Lucinda to dance.
 After the celebration, the family watches a video of the celebration on a big-screen TV while Roscoe and Lucinda depart to make love, discovering when they enter the bedroom that the dogs Bucky and Fifi had intercourse, too before getting them out.
 During the credits, Roscoe interviews his family on his show, renamed The Roscoe Jenkins Show.